hupili/python-for-data-and-media-communication-gitbook/notes-week-07.md

 ### Load table (DataFrame) from a URL

-We can load CSV from GitHub directly with the help of `requests` and `io.StringIO`. `io` module is used for dealing with various types of I/O (input/output).
+We can also load CSV from GitHub directly with the help of `requests` and `io.StringIO`. `io` module is used for dealing with various types of I/O (input/output).
 Due to the requirement that `pandas.read_csv` function needs a `file-like object` as the argument, we need to use `io.StringIO` to write and store those string, returned from the request, temporarily.
 Then we can read the csv in pandas.
+Interested students can find more info about `io` module in [here](https://docs.python.org/3/library/io.html#text-i-o).

-**Note:** We should use `raw data` url from github page instead of others.
+**Note:** We should use `raw data` url from github page instead of preview url.

 ```python
 import pandas as pd